igirishkumar/SkinSavant-AI-Powered-Dermatology-for-Early-Skin-Cancer-Detection/README.md

 ## 🎯 Overview

-SkinSavant is a cutting-edge dermatology platform that leverages deep learning to classify skin lesions with remarkable accuracy.
-The system reduces diagnostic time by **70%** while improving documentation accuracy by **95%**, making it a valuable tool for clinical workflows.
+SkinSavant is an AI-powered dermatology platform using DenseNet169 deep learning to classify 7 types of skin lesions with 90%+ accuracy and 92% melanoma detection sensitivity.
+Features GradCAM explainability, GPT-powered chat, and voice interface.

 ## 📸 Web Application Interface